On these pages are pictures of old BBC radio equipment

 built.
 He also discusses the Stronghold - an underground installation constructed

-during the war and finally demolished in 2007.
+during the war and finally demolished in 2007 - and other underground war

 Mike Chessher and Barry Taylor describe the Broadcasting House Control Room